Find out more about our BA (Hons) Early Childhood degree

 Fees and Funding

-Currently, the University of Warwick is not sponsoring students on part-time or distance learning courses with a Tier 4 visa.
+Currently, the University of Warwick is not sponsoring students on part-time or distance learning courses with a Student Visa (formerly known as Tier 4 visa).
 Therefore, if you require a visa to study a part-time or distance learning course in the UK which is longer than six months' duration, you may wish to consult the 'right to study' page on our Student Immigration & Compliance website before you make an application.

 See PT Early Childhood 2023 entry funding information and view potential additional fees.
 For existing students, please see Funding Information for Part-time Continuous students.